HK-USA CC9 Redefines the Micro Compact Market

 Results At The Range

-The trigger broke cleanly and hitting steel at 40 yards was not difficult.
+The trigger broke cleanly and hitting steel, at 40 yards, was not difficult.
 I performed all of the initial tests on standard iron targets.
 They were easy to acquire and track during recoil.
 On several occasions, I did a magazine dump using the five magazines I had available.
 That equaled 58 shots fired in a very limited time.
 While the CC9 got hot and dirty, it continued to run.

-As is my habit with my test guns, I select a known drill to shoot for a score.
+As is my habit with my test guns, I selected a known drill to shoot for a score.
 Even though the CC9 is a micro-compact, and more akin to a snub revolver, I selected to shoot “The Test.”
 This consists of 10 rounds, in 10 seconds, shot from 10 yards.
 I was able to score a respectable 95/100 with the little gun.
 Again, this attests to just how shootable and controllable the CC9 is.

 HK CC9 shown with target